Faurby/as03-g20-lakl-nako-tkje/README.md

 2. What is the difference between structure diagrams and behavior diagrams in UML?
 Provide two examples per category.

+### Exercise 8

+Consider a file system with a graphical user interface, such as Macintosh’s Finder, Microsoft’s Windows Explorer, or Linux’s KDE.
+The following objects were identified from a use case describing how to copy a file from a floppy disk to a hard disk: File, Icon, TrashCan, Folder, Disk, Pointer.
+Specify which are entity objects, which are boundary objects, and which are control (interactor) objects.

+### Exercise 9

+Assuming the same file system as before, consider a scenario consisting of selecting a file on a floppy, dragging it to Folder and releasing the mouse.
+Identify and define one control (interactor) object associated with this scenario.

+### Exercise 10

+Arrange the objects listed in Exercises SE.8-9 horizontally on a sequence diagram, the boundary objects to the left, then the control (interactor) object you identified, and finally, the entity objects.
+Draw the sequence of interactions resulting from dropping the file into a folder.
+For now, ignore the exceptional cases.

+### Exercise 11

+From the sequence diagram Figure 2-34, draw the corresponding class diagram.
+Hint: Start with the participating objects in the sequence diagram.

 ## Submitting the assignment